 You can nominate Youi as your SA CTP insurer for your next renewal period anytime.

-• In person at any Service SA or Australia Post locations
+- In person at any Service SA or Australia Post location, or;

-Renewing is easy, you can renew your registration online by visiting EzyReg.
+Renewing is easy, you can renew your registration in one of the following ways:

 The Lifetime Support Scheme (LSS) is a no fault scheme which provides necessary and reasonable treatment, care and support for people who sustain serious lifelong injuries in a motor vehicle accident.
 The Lifetime Support Authority (LSA) administers the LSS.
 For more information, visit the Lifetime Support Authority.